a-schild/churchtools-wp-calendarsync/README.md

 - Notify someone about sync problems
 - Better error handling in the sync process
 - Link config screen directly from plugins list
-- When an image is removed in churchtools, then remove it in wordpress too (Replacing images already works)
 - Make plugin (and updates) available via wordpress plugins site
 - Handle recurrence of events as recurrence in wp too (perhaps)